Boating New Zealand Boat Reviews

 In total there were 12 of us, spread across three boats.
 A few late cancellations meant we were a tighter group than planned, but that only made the day more personal.

-My boat included Isabell, Shanel, and Daniella, a mum of young children whose family were considering joining a boat club.
+My boat included Isabell, Shanel, and Danielle, a mum of young children whose family were considering joining a boat club.
 She wanted to build her confidence before stepping into boating life with her husband and kids.
 Her story echoed why Wild Chix exists — to give women the tools and courage to take the helm.

 Getting underway